haroonsyed/Rust-Machine-Learning/README.md

 That means all the ml algorithms are written using good old if/else, for loops etc. No significant help from libraries.<br/><br/>
 The following are the only libraries used for actual ML logic:

 - Rust's itertools for iterating over data more easily
-- Rust's statsrs and Python's numpy random number generation
+- Rust's statsrs and Python's numpy for random number generation
 - Rust's Image lib to decode thousands of images of varying formats into a raw float array efficiently

 ## Structure